Frontmatter

 ---

-# Dark email with a custom brand colorValid values: light (default), dark.
+# Dark email with a custom brand colorValid values: light (default), dark, auto.

 Custom Fonts